Find Affordable College Courses

 Read full report on Allied Health & Medical Assisting Services at Guilford Technical Community College

-Forsyth Technical Community College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
-It came in at #9 on the list.
-Located in the medium-sized city of Winston-Salem, Forsyth Tech is a public school with a medium-sized student population.
+With a ranking of #9, Forsyth Technical Community College did quite well on this year’s best value schools for allied health and medical assisting services students working on their associate degree.
+Located in the city of Winston-Salem, Forsyth Tech is a public college with a moderately-sized student population.

 Read More…